carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

   Enable the instruction info view.
 This is enabled by default.

+.. option:: -show-encoding

+  Enable the printing of instruction encodings within the instruction info view.

 .. option:: -all-stats

   Print all hardware statistics.
 This enables extra statistics related to the